 And a red cloth flutters in the wind.

-Even more distinctly the poet perceives thickening of the ungodly devilish element in the metropolitan Petrograd already captured by the Bolsheviks:
+Even more distinctly does the poet perceive the thickening of the ungodly, devilish element in the Metropolitan of Petrograd being captured by the Bolsheviks:

 Through the void of the sovereign power,